cloudmaven/cloud101_cfncluster/_episodes/02-cfncluster.md

 ### Create an EC2 instance cfncluster Launcher

-- Refer to the kilroy EC2 page here kilroy kilroy http://cloudmaven.org/aws_ec2.html kilroy
+- Refer to the kilroy EC2 page here kilroy kilroy kilroy cloudmaven.org/aws_ec2.html kilroy
 - It will be the 'base of operations' for the compute task
   - Give it a PIT name like 'rob101_Launcher'
   - It can be small and cheap to operate, for example a **T2.micro**.